Hemophilia and Qualifying for SS Disability Benefits

 One disorder may not meet the requirements of a Social Security impairment listing, but if you have more than one medical condition, Social Security must consider how your combined health issues limit your ability to hold a job and perform routine tasks.

-1) you must have a disability that has lasted, or is expected to last, 12 months; 2) you must have worked long enough and recently enough in a job where you paid Social Security taxes to accumulate a certain amount of work credits; and 3) your income must not be more than Substantial Gainful Activity (SGA), which in 2024 is $1,550 per month for nonblind applicants and $2,590 per month for blind applicants.
+Before you are eligible for Social Security disability benefits, you must satisfy some basic financial requirements.
+You must: 1) have a disability that has lasted or is expected to last 12 months; and 2) you must have worked in a job where you paid Social Security taxes long enough and recently enough; and 3) you must not earn more than Substantial Gainful Activity (SGA), which is $1,550 per month in 2024 for nonblind applicants and $2,590 per month for blind applicants.

 How do I file for Social Security Disability benefits?

-You can apply for Social Security Disability benefits online, over the phone, or in person at your local Social Security Administration office.
+Once you have decided to file a claim, you can take the first step and apply for Social Security Disability benefits in person at your local Social Security Administration office, online, or over the phone.

-There are four steps to the appeal process:
+There are four steps to the Social Security appeal process.

 What if I don’t qualify for SSDI?

-If you haven’t worked long enough to accumulate enough work credits, you may be eligible for disability benefits through Social Security Income (SSI).
+If you haven’t worked long enough to earn enough work credits, or if you earn too much income, you may be eligible for disability benefits through another Social Security program, such as Supplemental Security Income (SSI), or from a long-term disability insurance plan through your employer or a privately purchased policy.

 I have long-term disability insurance – should I file a claim?

 At The Texas Disability law firm Bemis Roach & Reed, our attorneys are committed to helping injured or disabled clients receive the benefits they deserve.
-Mr. Roach is AV Preeminent and SuperLawyers rated and has become a recognized leader in the field of Long Term Disability law.
-Mr Bemis focuses his practice on Social Security disability while Mr Reed handles both LTD and SSDI claims.
-Both are AV Preeminent and SuperLawyers rated and all our attorneys have been successfully helping people fight for their rights against big insurance companies and the government since 1993.
+All out Partners are AV Preeminent and SuperLawyers rated and have been successfully helping people fight for their rights against big insurance companies and the government since 1993.
 If you have applied for benefits and been denied call 512-454-4000 for a free consultation and get help NOW.

-Attorney Lonnie RoachAuthor: Attorney Lonnie Roach has been practicing law for over 29 years.
+Author: Attorney Lonnie Roach has been practicing law for over 29 years.
 He is Superlawyers rated by Thomson Reuters and is Top AV Preeminent® and Client Champion rated by Martindale Hubbell.
 Through his extensive litigation Mr. Roach obtained board certifications from the Texas Board of Legal Specialization.
 Lonnie is admitted to practice in the United States District Court - all Texas Districts and the U.S. Court of Appeals, Fifth Circuit.
 Highly experienced in Long Term Disability denials and appeals governed by the “ERISA” Mr. Roach is a member of the Texas Trial Lawyers Association, Austin Bar Association, and is a past the director of the Capital Area Trial Lawyers Association (Director 1999-2005) Mr. Roach and all the members of Bemis, Roach & Reed have been active participants in the Travis County Lawyer referral service.

 Your Free Initial Consultation